Haivision/srt/docs/API-functions.md

 The `config` parameter is used to provide options to be set separately on a socket for a particular connection  (see [`srt_create_config()`](#srt_create_config)).

-The `token` value is inteded to allow the application to easier identify particular connection.
-If you don't use it and leave the default -1 there, the library will set unique value for next connections (it's a 32-bit unsigned number that will overflow by itself and the -1 value will be skipped).
+The `token` value is intended to allow the application to more easily identify a particular connection.
+If you don't use it and leave the default value of -1, the library will set a unique value for the next connection (a 32-bit unsigned number that will overflow by itself; the default value will be skipped).
-The application can as well set a unique value by itself and keep the same value for the same connection.
+The application can also set a unique value by itself and keep the same value for the same connection.